billyweisberg/BlazorAIChat/readme.md

 ### Admin configuration
 - The Admin Config page at `/admin/config` lets administrators set account expiration days, require account approvals, and toggle automatic approvals.
+- **Automatic Account Approval**: When enabled, new user access requests are automatically approved with User role.
+When disabled, requests require manual administrator approval.

 ## Knowledge Storage
 All uploaded knowledge is stored by default on the web server's file system under two folders: